-Cost of living in El Salvador fluctuate in an individual or family bases, circumstances such as living location and individual needs have a significant impact on determining the total cost.
+The cost of living in El Salvador fluctuates on an individual or family bases; circumstances such as living location and individual needs have a significant impact on determining the total cost.
 Furthermore, the individual or family lifestyle will also influence the overall cost of living in El Salvador.

 Housing cost in El Salvador.

-To give the best information to anyone looking to move to El Salvador.
-On this article, I will not list the costs of areas that foreigners most likely never move into.
+To give the best information to anyone looking to move to El Salvador, I will not list the costs of areas that foreigners most likely never consider moving into.

 Buying Real Estate.

-Buying real estate in El Salvador is almost the same as buying in other countries; it’s all about location.
-The most desirable the location is, the more it will cost.
+Purchasing real estate in El Salvador is almost the same as buying in other countries, it is all about the location.
+The more desirable the area or neighborhood is, the more it will cost.

-Buying real estate in cities like Santa Ana, Ahuachapan, and La Libertad is less expensive.
-You can buy a house in a centrally located safe neighborhood for as low as $75,000 and pay as high as $450,000, or even more.
+Acquiring real estate in cities like Santa Ana, Ahuachapan, Chalatenango, or La Libertad is less expensive.
+You can buy a house in a centrally located safe neighborhood for as low as $75,000, or pay as high as $450,000, or even more.

-El Salvador is full of colorful small towns such as Suchitoto, Juaya, and Nahuizalco.
-Buying real estate in these towns is way less expensive; on the low end, you will need about $45,000 and could go as higher as $300,000, or even more.
+El Salvador is full of colorful small towns such as Suchitoto, Juayua, and Nahuizalco.
+Buying real estate in these towns is way less expensive, to purchase a house you will need $35,000 and up.

-Just like any other country, if you are looking to buy a property in El Salvador, hire a professional that can help you find the right place, and at the same time, help you navigate all obstacles.
+Just like any other country, if you are looking to purchase a property in El Salvador, hire a professional that can help you find the right place, and at the same time, help you navigate all obstacles.

 Renting in El Salvador.